 In this Part, we show how VCs persuade founders to pursue high-risk strategies by offering them "founder-friendly" governance.
 We model the choice between a monitor VC and founder-friendly VC for a startup negotiating two rounds of venture finance.
+The goal of the model is not to generate a closed-form solution, but rather to provide a framework for introducing riskbearing considerations into the design of the financing contract.
 We start by describing the model setup, key assumptions, and timeline for a financing agreement between a VC firm and a founder.
-Next, we use a hypothetical to illustrate our core intuition and main results for ex post incentives, ex ante pricing, and secondary sales.
+Next, we use a hypothetical to illustrate core intuitions regarding ex post incentives, ex ante pricing, and secondary sales.
 Then we discuss the model's implications and predictions.